Pandemic H1N1/09 virus: Nomenclature

 The initial outbreak of a novel swine-origin H1N1 flu pandemic in 2009 and the virus strain that caused it were called by many names.
 In July 2009, WHO experts named the virus "pandemic H1N1/09 virus" to distinguish it from both various seasonal H1N1 virus strains and the 1918 flu pandemic H1N1 strain.

 Some authorities objected to calling the flu outbreak "swine flu".
 U.S. Agriculture Secretary Tom Vilsack expressed concerns that this would lead to the misconception that pork is unsafe for consumption.
 The CDC began referring to it as "novel influenza A (H1N1)"; "A/H1N1" is sometimes used.
 The CDC stopped using the nomenclature "novel H1N1" and updated various web pages to reflect the change to "2009 H1N1 Flu".
 In the Netherlands it was originally called "pig flu" but, later called "Mexican flu" by the National Health Institute and in the media.
 South Korea and Israel briefly considered calling it the "Mexican virus".
 Later the South Korean press used "SI", short for "swine influenza".
 Taiwan suggested the names "H1N1 flu" or "new flu", which most local media adopted.
-The World Organization for Animal Health proposed the name "North American influenza".
+The World Organisation for Animal Health proposed the name "North American influenza".
 The European Commission adopted the term "novel flu virus".

 The name A(H1N1)pdm09 later came into widespread use, sometimes qualified as A/California/7/2009(H1N1)pdm, etc.

 The pdm09 in the above nomenclature refers to Pandemic Disease Mexico 2009.